sacarr98/NewsStories/TESTING.md

 ![update_user.html](assets/readme_images/update_profile_lighthouse.png)

-### JSHint

-I used JSHint to evaluate the JavaScript Code.

-### Results

-It was found that one variable was undefined (username) resulting in errors on the signup page, this has since been resolved.

 ### Python Automated Testing

 Python testing was used to test all forms used on the site.
 This can be found in the test_forms.py file.